The followers of Ninian, a Christian missionary, built the first Christian Church at Whithorn.

 1017 (2nd July)

-Cnut married Aethelred’s widow, Emma.
-It was agreed that the succession would be with the children of Emma and Cnut.
+Canute married Aethelred’s widow, Emma.
+It was agreed that the succession would be with the children of Emma and Canute.

 1035 (12th November)

-King Cnut died.
+King Canute died.
 His son and nominated heir, Harthacnut, was in Denmark claiming the Danish throne and unable to return to England immediately.
 The English throne was therefore taken by Harold Harefoot

 , son of Aethelred the Unready by his first wife.